zealbell/WobbleMeshImageView/README.md

        />
 ```

-if you like you could load a custom wobble-mesh via the wobble attribute `app:wobble` i.e. `app:wobble=@drawable/your-wobble-mask` but
+If you like you could load a custom wobble-mesh via the wobble attribute `app:wobble` i.e. `app:wobble=@drawable/your-wobble-mask`.

-your-wobble-mask must be a bitmap in which each row of your mesh is a collection of pixels corresponding to nodes in the mesh also
+  - your-wobble-mask must be a bitmap where each row of your mesh is a collection of pixels corresponding its nodes  also
     each row of pixel nodes must be a different color from all other rows of pixels that make up the mesh [ **N.B** your node is just 1px in size] e.g.

 ![wobb1](shots/wobb1.png)